-Social Development Canada sends an NR4 or NR4-OAS information slip to all individuals who receive certain income from Canada (such as Old Age Security pension and Canada Pension Plan benefits) and who have an address outside Canada.
-If you receive this type of slip, report the income and any tax withheld on your Canadian tax return as usual.
+An NR4 or NR4-OAS information slip indicates income from Canada (such as Old Age Security pension, Canada Pension Plan benefits, and Quebec Pension Plan benefits).

+If you receive this type of slip, report the income on your Canadian return and if any tax was withheld, claim it at line 437.